 All the things you have to know before visiting the International Four Days Marches in Nijmegen, The Netherlands

-The Nijmegen marches of 2019 have started.
-Discover everything you need to know about the Nijmegen march 2019 and tips for when you want to partake in next years walk of the world in 2020.
+The Nijmegen marches of are finished.
+Discover everything you need to know about the Nijmegen march 2020 and tips for when you want to partake in next years walk of the world in 2020.
 Discover the Nijmegen march medal and why it’s one of The Netherlands (not Holland) best marches.

 Nijmegen is the oldest city of The Netherlands and has plenty of things to offer, during and beyond the four days marches.
 If you’re visiting Nijmegen during four days in July, then visiting the route of this 4 day hike is a wonderful thing to do in Nijmegen.